gogoend/anikyu/README.md

 animationQueue - An array of the configurations for every animation stage.

-config - The gloabl configuration for every animation stage.
+config - The global configuration for every animation stage.

 You need to pass the object to be animated and the animation queue which will take effect on the passed object.